BinaryMuse/moodle-tools/README.md

     installation.
 *   `mdl-backup` - Back up certain parts of a Moodle installation, including source code, data directory, and database schema and data.
+*   `mdl-roll-course` - Back up a current course and restore it into a new course.
+(Might be easier to use RPC mechanisms?)

 Contributing
 ------------